claw-strophobic/dacapo/README_ENG.txt

 =======
-gPlayer
+dacapo
 =======

 Introduction
 ============
 First:
-*What is the gPlayer?* It is a small, "lightweight" music Player, with a few special features.
+*What is dacapo?* It is a small, "lightweight" music Player, with a few special features.
-*What is the gplayer not?* A system for managing music collections.
+*What is dacapo not?* A system for managing music collections.
 It can't create playlists, will not do changes in the audio data nor organize any directories.
 *Why another player?* Because most players neither show the images properly